SchweizerischeBundesbahnen/cimon_controller/readme.md

 The scripts are written in Python 3.4.

-The setup of the device, start/stop scripts, autoupdate and so on are available within the cimon_setup repository.
+The setup of the device, start/stop scripts, autoupdate and so on are available within the https://github.com/SchweizerischeBundesbahnen/cimon_controller repository.

 ## Prerequisites
 - Python 3.4